top of page

 Prospective Graduate Students Interested in Working with Me:

-I am always interested in working with graduate students in my areas of expertise.
+• I am always interested in working with graduate students in my areas of expertise.
+I am an active researcher and graduate mentor, not retiring any time soon.

-1. Please note, however, that I cannot agree to direct your English PhD dissertation work, in advance, over email, before you are admitted to the program and before I have worked with you in classes and on exams.
-There is no need to email me or meet with me in advance; my work is widely available.
-(I do recommend that as part of researching graduate programs you read some of the scholarship of the faculty who are experts in the fields you are interested in.)
-Also, the graduate admissions committee in English does not ask for input from faculty; I am not involved in the admissions process.
-I cannot help you with your admissions materials because that would not be fair to other applicants.
+• Please note, however, that I cannot agree to direct your work in English or Environmental Studies, in advance, over email, before you are admitted to the program and before I have worked with you in classes and on exams.
+There is no need to email me or meet with me in advance of your application to the graduate program-- my work is widely available.

-3. For both programs, please note that I do not personally decide on grad admissions and I do not have my own funding to support graduate students or postdocs.
+• Please note that I do not personally decide on grad admissions and I do not have my own funding to support graduate students or postdocs.
 Generally in the U.S., in the humanities, admissions and funding are through programs and centers, not individual faculty.
 There is no need to meet with me or directly send me your information.
-I am sorry that I cannot answer all the email I receive from prospective graduate students and I can't set up individual meetings with everyone.
+I am sorry that I cannot answer all the email I receive from prospective graduate students and I can't meet with prospective students before they are accepted to the program.

 FOR CURRENT GRADUATE STUDENTS: Basic Procedures, Recommendation Letters, etc. (If I am directing your PhD or serving on your committee, please read all the information included here.)